protecode-sc/helm-chart/README.md

 * Minio is now optional, and there is support for native S3 support or any other S3 compatible object storage.
+* Helm chart no longer depends on helm.min.io -chart, which was deprecated and archived.

 ### 2021.06 -> 2021.9.0